After over 40 hours of research and comparing 34 folding squat racks, the PRx Profile rack is my top recommendation for most people.

 The personalization and extra accessories are what make this rack stand out.

 For overall safety, visual appeal, and practicality, this rack gets my “if money was no object” pick.

 - Full power rack- safer than squat stands & provides a ton of attachments to do additional movements and adds storage space.

-- 12 colors to choose from- personalise your rack to suit your taste.
+- 12 colors to choose from- personalize your rack to suit your taste.

-- Everything you need to install included- no need to run to a DIY store.
+- Everything you need to install is included- no need to run to a DIY store.

 - 11 gauge steel- super strong and sturdy steel.

 - Westside hole spacing- position these straps at the perfect height for a bench press.

 - Safety straps included- no need to pay for additional spotter arms.

 - Locking pin and hinge system- slow to fold away.